-Miramar College has an Online Faculty Mentor who:
+Miramar has an Online Faculty Mentor who

-- Serves as the primary campus contact and official liaison between online faculty and SDCCD Online Learning Pathways - Works one-on-one with online faculty to encourage and support them in developing course content for online instruction. - Maintains regular and effective communication with the campus community about distance education and online learning. - Conducts faculty surveys to assess needs for online teaching and learning for informal and formal professional development - Conducts professional development workshops to foster collaboration and sharing of best practices and experiences for equitable distance education pedagogy. - Recruits faculty participants and mentors to participate in collaborative professional development programs such as FLOC (Faculty Learning Online Community) - Manages professional development initiatives such as the FLOC program

-- Attends meetings of the Districtwide Distance Education Steering Committee, Distance Education Subcommittee and regular online faculty mentor meetings to represent the concerns of online faculty. - Provides reports, as requested, to the San Diego Miramar College Academic Senate.
+- Serves as the primary campus contact and official liaison between online faculty and SDCCD Online Learning Pathways - Works one-on-one with online faculty to encourage and support them in developing course content for online instruction. - Maintains regular and effective communication with the campus community about distance education and online learning. - Conducts faculty surveys to assess needs for online teaching and learning for informal and formal professional development - Conducts professional development workshops to foster collaboration and sharing of best practices and experiences for equitable distance education pedagogy. - Recruits faculty participants and mentors to participate in collaborative professional development programs suchas FLOC (Faculty Learning Online Community) - Manages professional development initiatives such as the FLOC program - Attends meetings of the Districtwide Distance Education Steering Committee, Distance Education Subcommitteeand regular online faculty mentor meetings to represent the concerns of online faculty. - Provides reports, as requested, to the San Diego Miramar College Academic Senate.

 The college offers several programs/services to support accessibility.
-Miramar College utilizes a sitewide license for Read & Write Gold, a screen reading software installed on all campus computer labs.
-The Disability Support Office runs a High-Tech Center that trains students on the use of adaptive and assistive hardware and software.
-The Canvas MLS platform includes a built-in immersive reader.
-The District is also offering an Online Summit on Creating Accessible and Inclusive Education, on October 14, 2022.
+Miramar College utilizes a site-wide license forRead & Write Gold, a screen reading software installed on all campus computer labs.
+The Disability Support Office runsa High-Tech Center that trains students on the use of adaptive and assistive hardware and software.
+The Canvas MLSplatform includes a built-in immersive reader.